 7. Carved Lake Art

 With another series that’s probably familiar if you’re from Michigan, Carved Lake Art creates striking 3D nautical maps.
 Their collections span the Great Lakes, a variety of states’ inland lakes, Atlantic and Pacific coasts, and some international waters.
 The works are made by stacking up to 8 layers of laser-cut Baltic Birch – which seems to be the ideal choice of plywood for laser machines.
 The layers are also engraved with topographical details, again demonstrating wood’s particular ability to be both cuts and engraved in beautiful detail.

 8. SpaceWolf Limited

 Illustrating his love for sci-fi and pop culture, and known only by the mysterious moniker, SpaceWolf is an illustrator, printmaker, and woodworker who creates extremely limited edition wooden posters.
 With his absolute mastery of the laser machine, he pulls off the most impeccably smooth shading we’ve ever seen.
 Often based on movies, TV shows, or books, by using cherry wood as his material of choice, SpaceWolf’s work redefines the idea of what a poster is.
 If you’re concerned about whether or not these posters are actually more or less environmentally conscious than paper, rest assured in knowing that SpaceWolf personally plants a tree for every single poster sold.

 9. Dragon Powered

 10. Beam Designs

 Husband and wife duo Nathan and Sarah Jones combined their respective aerospace engineering and textile art and design backgrounds to create Beam Designs.
-Their website and Etsy shop offer a variety of laser-cut bamboo goods, such as earrings, key chains, and wall clocks, like this wooden gear design.
+They offer a variety of laser-cut bamboo goods, such as earrings, key chains, and wall clocks, like this wooden gear design.
 They intentionally chose Moso Bamboo, which is native to Britain and sourced from their local sawmill, for all of their products because of how well it compliments their environmentally conscious ethics.